 She was ordained a deacon at Newport Cathedral in 1992 by the Bishop of Monmouth, Rowan Williams (later Archbishop of Canterbury).
 He then ordained her as a priest at epiphany 1997, It was the first group of women to be ordained after the Governing Body voted in favour.

 Sandra served as Deacon in the Caerwent group of parishes and then as priest.
-In 1998 she was appointed curate in Griffithstown and to this parish in 2000.
+In 1998 she was appointed curate in Griffithstown and as Priest to this parish in 2000.

-There is also a Parochial Church Council whose responsibility is to manage the parish and it's affairs as well as supporting the vicar
+There is also a Parochial Church Council whose responsibility is to manage the parish and it's affairs as well as supporting the clergy.

 Current members of the Church Council are:-